H. Montgomery Hyde: Background

 Born at 16 Malone Road in Belfast, Hyde was schooled in England at Sedbergh, Cumbria.
 His father, James Johnstone Hyde, was a linen merchant and Unionist councillor for Cromac.
 Hyde took pride in his family connection to the Irish linen trade.
 Although his mother came from a Protestant Home Rule background, all were involved in the 1914 UVF gun running, the seven-year-old Harford being a dummy casualty for first-aid practice.
-He attended Queen's University Belfast where he gained a first-class history degree, and later Magdalen College, Oxford, where he attained a second-class law degree.
+He attended Queen's University Belfast, where he gained a first-class history degree, and later Magdalen College, Oxford, where he attained a second-class law degree.

 He was married in 1939 to Dorothy Mabel Brayshaw Crofts (divorced 1952); in 1955 to Mary Eleanor Fischer (dissolved 1966) and finally to Rosalind Roberts Dimond.
 By his will, the residue of his estate was left to his widow Robbie and his papers to the Public Record Office of Northern Ireland.
 Hyde when an MP lived at Bertha House, 71 Malone Road, Belfast.

 Early career

 Hyde was called to the Bar in 1934, working briefly in London and on the North East circuit.
-His first salaried employment was with the 7th Marquess of Londonderry whose wife Edith was a London political hostess, and whose influence on prominent Labour Party politician Ramsay MacDonald (who became prime minister) was held by some to be suspect.
+His first salaried employment was with the 7th Marquess of Londonderry, whose wife Edith was a London political hostess, and whose influence on prominent Labour Party politician Ramsay MacDonald (who became prime minister) was held by some to be suspect.
 From 1935 until 1939, Hyde was librarian and private secretary to the marquess in his "appeasement" period, hired specifically to research the family papers and write its history.
-His works on the family included Londonderry House and its Pictures (1937), The Rise of Lord Castlereagh (1933), a book which remains very highly regarded, and The Londonderrys: A Family Portrait.
+His works on the family included Londonderry House and its Pictures (1937), The Rise of Lord Castlereagh (1933), a book which remains very highly regarded, and The Londonderrys: A Family Portrait (1979).

 Secret intelligence agent

-He joined the British Army Intelligence Corps in 1939, serving as an Assistant Censor in Gibraltar in 1940.
-He was then commissioned in the intelligence corps (MI6) and engaged in counter-espionage work in the United States under Sir William Stephenson, the Director of British Security Coordination in the Western Hemisphere.
-Hyde was also Military Liaison and Security Officer, Bermuda, from 1940 to 1941 and Assistant Passport Control Officer in New York from 1941 to 1942.
-He was with British Army Staff, USA from 1942 to 1944, attached to the Supreme HQ Allied Expeditionary Force in 1944, and then seconded to the Allied Control Commission for Austria until 1945 as a legal officer.
+He joined the British Army Intelligence Corps in 1939, serving as an assistant censor in Gibraltar in 1940.
+He was then commissioned in the intelligence corps (MI6) and engaged in counter-espionage work in the United States under William Stephenson, the director of British Security Coordination in the Western Hemisphere.
+Hyde was also military liaison and security officer, Bermuda, from 1940 to 1941, confiscating the Vollard/Fabiani paintings collection.
+He was assistant passport control officer in New York from 1941 to 1942.
+He was with British Army Staff, US, from 1942 to 1944, attached to the Supreme HQ Allied Expeditionary Force in 1944, and then seconded to the Allied Control Commission for Austria until 1945 as a legal officer.